Pawel762/CEBD1160-Project/README.md

 ### Methods

 I used pandas to read the wine.dat by setting the separator and defining the column names.
 Pandas were also used to select the X and the y.
 X being the data (all fields excluding the target and class) and y, the target (hue).
-Next I split the dataset in two.
+Next, I split the dataset in two.
 One portion is the test and the remaining portion will be used to train my model.
 I used test size 0.38. next I trained my model using a linear regression with fit.
-Next, I compared my models predictions to the actual in the test dataset.
+Next, I compared my models' predictions to the actual in the test dataset.
 I printed the residual difference for every actual hue in the test data set.
 Next, I generated scatter graphs to illustrate actual vs predicted vales and actual to residual difference, and a distribution graph for residual difference distribution.

-The reason I chose those methodes was influenced by the “scipy cheat sheet”.
+The reason I chose those methods was influenced by the “scipy cheat sheet”.

 ### Results